exeme-project/exeme-lang/README.md

 ## The Exeme Project

-C++ remains the predoimnant language for performance-critical software.
-However, it is struggling to keep up with the needs of modern developers, in no small part due to accumulating decades of technical debt.
-Incrementally improving C++ is difficult, not just due to the technical complexities, but also due to challenges with its evolution process.
-The best way to address these problems is to avoid inheriting the legacy of C / C++, and instead start with solid language foundations like modular code orgainisation, and a simple syntax.
+C++ remains the dominant language for performance-critical software.
+However, it is struggling to keep up with the needs of modern developers, in no small part due to the accumulation of decades of technical debt.
+Incremental improvement of C++ is difficult, not only because of the technical complexity of the language, but also because of challenges in its evolution process.
+The best way to address these problems is to avoid inheriting the legacy of C/C++, and instead start with solid language foundations such as modular code organisation and a simple syntax.

-Many modern languages already provide an excellent developer experience - **Go**, **Rust**, and **Kotlin**, are examples among many others.
-Developers that ***can*** use one of these languages ***should***.
-However, the design of these languages present significant barriers to migration from C++.
-These barries range from the language's design, to performance overheads.
+Many modern languages already provide an excellent developer experience - **Go**, **Rust** and **Kotlin** are examples, among many others.
+Developers who ***can*** use one of these languages ***should*** use them.
+However, the design of these languages presents significant barriers to migrating from C++.
+These barriers range from the design of the language to performance overheads.

-Exeme is fundamentally a **successor language**, rather than an attempt to incrementally improve C++, and is designed around interoperability with C++.
-In fact, the standard library will be implemented in C++ for higher performance.
+Designed for interoperability with C++, Exeme is fundamentally a **successor language** rather than an attempt to incrementally improve C++.
+In fact, the standard library is implemented into C++ for higher performance.
 A successor language to C++ requires:

-* **Performance matching C++**, an essential property required for developers who are migrating.
+* Performance parity with C++, which is an essential feature for developers who are migrating.
-* **Seamless interoperability with C++**, such that a library written in C++ can be easily integrated into an Exeme project, without porting it in its entirety.
+* Seamless interoperability with C++, so that a library written in C++ can be easily integrated into an Exeme project without the need for a complete port.
-* **A gentle learning curve**, with *reasonable* familiarity for C++ developers.
+* A gentle learning curve, with *reasonable* familiarity for C++ developers.

-With this approach we can build upon C++'s existing ecosystem, and bring along countless existing investments, codebases, and developers populations.
-There are few languages that have followed this model, and Exeme aims to fill the role for C++.
+With this approach, we can build on the existing ecosystem of C++ and bring with us the countless existing investments, code bases and developer communities.
+Few languages have followed this model, and Exeme aims to fill that role for C++.

 * JavaScript -> TypeScript
 * Java -> Kotlin